-

 After the process is finished, you can check whether the VM works on the ESXi host.
 If you still want the VMDK file, you can copy it in vCenter.
 What's more, you can use OVF Tool to export OVF/OVA template.

-How to easily migrate Hyper-V to VMware with Vinchin Backup & Recovery?
+How to Easily Migrate Hyper-V to VMware with Vinchin Backup & Recovery?

 Using conventional approaches like converting VM exports can be challenging due to compatibility issues.
 Instead, using a specialized migration solution for virtual setups is recommended.